Women's, Gender, and Sexuality Studies (WGS) - Courses

 Gender, Knowledge, and Power

 This course explores the connection between gender, knowledge, and power.
 Students in this course will learn to apply classic and feminist epistemological theory to questions such as how knowledge is socially situated, what it means to explore knowledge through a critical feminist lens, and how the production of knowledge is impacted by conceptions of gender, race, and class.
 Students in this course will learn about the scientific method and how feminist epistemological theory can strengthen, not weaken, objectivity.
 Ultimately, students will apply these lessons to the context of the formalized education system in the contemporary United States.
 In doing so, students will come to a better understanding of how women can "reclaim" their educations.
-Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, EFN 205.
+Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, or EDS 206.
 Offered Alternate Years.

 WGS 373 Cr.3